HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 #### Gaps in Care Bundle Structure
 {:.no_toc}

-The [DEQM Gaps In Care Bundle](StructureDefinition-gaps-bundle-deqm.html) is defined as a document bundle (`bundle.type` is `document`), hence, it must conform to the rules specified for a document bundle, which means that a DEQM Gaps In Care Bundle must have an identifier with a system and a value, have a date, and have the DEQM Gaps In Care Composition as the first resource.
+The [DEQM Gaps In Care Bundle](StructureDefinition-gaps-bundle-deqm.html) can be defined as a document bundle (`bundle.type` is `document`), then, it must conform to the rules specified for a document bundle, which means that a DEQM Gaps In Care Bundle must have an identifier with a system and a value, have a date, and have the DEQM Gaps In Care Composition as the first resource.
+However, the isDocument in parameter allows for specifying that it will not return the document bundle (`bundle.type` is `collection`).

 Figure 2-18 illustrates structure of a DEQM Gaps In Care Bundle.
-- The DEQM Gaps In Care Bundle shall include both the [DEQM Gaps In Care MeasureReport](StructureDefinition-indv-measurereport-deqm.html) and [DEQM Gaps In Care DetectedIssue](StructureDefinition-gaps-detectedissue-deqm.html) resources included in the [DEQM Gaps In Care Composition](StructureDefinition-gaps-composition-deqm.html).
+- The DEQM Gaps In Care Bundle shall include both the [DEQM Gaps In Care MeasureReport](StructureDefinition-indv-measurereport-deqm.html) and [DEQM Gaps In Care DetectedIssue](StructureDefinition-gaps-detectedissue-deqm.html) and optionally the resources included in the [DEQM Gaps In Care Composition](StructureDefinition-gaps-composition-deqm.html).
-- In addition, the bundle shall include entries for all patient specific resources including evaluated resources referenced by the included DEQM Gaps In Care MeasureReport, for example, the patient resouruce, the resources for the colonoscopy procesure and FOBT lab observation as shown in the figure.
+- In addition, the bundle shall include entries for all patient specific resources including evaluated resources referenced by the included DEQM Gaps In Care MeasureReport, for example, the patient resource, the resources for the colonoscopy procedure and FOBT lab observation as shown in the figure.
 - The bundle shall also include entries for the resources referenced by the DEQM Gaps In Care DetectedIssue, for example, GuidanceResponse if it is included.

 {% include img-narrow.html img="gic-bundle-structure.png" caption="Figure 2-18 DEQM Gaps In Care Bundle" %}